 ** Your domain name makes the first impression about your brand and as the old saying, “first impression matters”.
 In this case, a lot.

 ** In a few instances it also may impact your SEO positively or otherwise.

-In blogging, there are a few domain name good practices which include but not not limited to:
+In blogging, there are a few domain names good practices which include but not limited to:

 ** Use only domain extension that best represents your niche.

 ** Keep the length of the name as short as possible.

 ** In most instances, the .com domain is preferable over other extensions.

 ** You can do without full-stops(.) and hyphens (-) in-between your domain names, for visitor’s sake.

 ** Look out for a good Domain Registrar!

 So as regards the last point, where should you register a domain name for your blog?.